Murder of Tair Rada: Shoe imprints

-A shoe-print police expert by the name Yaron Shor claimed to have found additional bloody footprints on Tair Rada's jeans that matched Zadorov's Salamander shoes.
-British shoe imprint expert Dr. Guy Cooper testified in 2009 that the stains could not be considered Zadorov's shoe imprints, if shoe imprints at all.
+A shoe-print police expert by the name Yaron Shor claimed to have found additional bloody footprints on Tair Rada's jeans that matched Zdorov's Salamander shoes.
+British shoe imprint expert Dr. Guy Cooper testified in 2009 that the stains could not be considered Zdorov's shoe imprints, if shoe imprints at all.
 His testimony was dismissed by the Court.

-FBI veteran, shoe imprint expert William Bodziak, also claimed in his 2013 testimony that these stains could not be determined to be Zadorov's shoe imprints, if shoe imprints at all.
+FBI veteran, shoe imprint expert William Bodziak, also claimed in his 2013 testimony that these stains could not be determined to be Zdorov's shoe imprints, if shoe imprints at all.
 His testimony was also dismissed by the Court.

 Hair

-Hair discovered at the murder scene did not match Zadorov.
+Hair discovered at the murder scene did not match Zdorov.
 Three pieces of hair found on Rada's body belonged to three different unknown people.
-Not all of the hair found in the crime scene were tested for DNA, since the police told the lab to stop all tests once Zadorov confessed.
+Not all of the hair found in the crime scene were tested for DNA, since the police told the lab to stop all tests once Zdorov confessed.

 Students in Tair's high school

 Media reports in the early days after the murder criticized the Israel Police for searching for the murderer through the vast areas of the Golan Heights and the Galilee, instead of focusing on suspects within the school building itself.

 One of the students later testified in Court that she saw under the bathroom stall, where the murder was committed, Tair's Puma shoes, youth-size Allstar shoes and blood.

 A long list of students went through the bathroom around the time of the murder, while Tair apparently struggled with the murderers, and some of them even noticed highly suspicious circumstances.

-Tair's mother stated on various occasions that she didn't believe that Zadorov was the murderer, and that she believed that the true murderers were "from Tair's world".
+Tair's mother stated on various occasions that she didn't believe that Zdorov was the murderer, and that she believed that the true murderers were "from Tair's world".
 She alluded that the murderers were high school students whom she believed to be members of a Satanic cult.

-In May 2016, an attorney representing two of the female students, Nufar Ben David and Lee Lahyani issued a letter to leaders of Roman Zadorov's support groups a "warning prior to filing a lawsuit" letter, demanding an apology, adequate monetary compensation, and a promise to cease defamatory publication.
+In May 2016, an attorney representing two of the female students, Nufar Ben David and Lee Lahyani issued a letter to leaders of Roman Zdorov's support groups a "warning prior to filing a lawsuit" letter, demanding an apology, adequate monetary compensation, and a promise to cease defamatory publication.
 In response, recipients of the demands and threat published on June 4, 2016 a statement, rejecting the demands.
 Later that year, slander lawsuits were filed.